Patrick Hooper

-Patrick Joseph Hooper (died 6 September 1931) was an Irish politician, barrister and journalist.
+Patrick Joseph Hooper (1 June 1873 – 6 September 1931) was an Irish politician, barrister and journalist.

+He was born in Cork in 1873, the son of John Hooper, who was also a politician and journalist.
 In 1915 was called to the English and Welsh bar by Gray's Inn.
 Hooper was the last editor of the Freeman's Journal.
 Imprisoned for a month in 1920 along with Fitzgerald and Edwards, for publishing an article about British Army/Black and Tans brutality.

 He was an independent member of Seanad Éireann from 1927 to 1931.
-A journalist, he was elected at a by-election on 23 March 1927 taking the seat vacated by the death of Martin Fitzgerald.
+He was elected at a by-election on 23 March 1927 taking the seat vacated by the death of Martin Fitzgerald, a former proprietor of the Freeman's Journal.
 He was Leas-Chathaoirleach of the Seanad from 6 May 1931 until his death in September 1931.
 George Crosbie was elected at a by-election to replace him.

-His father John Hooper was also a politician and journalist and is referred to in Ulysses by James Joyce.